rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ## Conclusion

 This guide taught you how to download and use a program with an AppImage.
-AppImages are convenient for end-users because they do not need to know how to manage repositories, build from a source, or use the command line to use their favorite programs with an available AppImage.
+AppImages are convenient for end-users because they do not need to know how to manage repositories, build from source, or use the command line to use their favorite programs with an available AppImage.